Cai

 • Can I live with cats?
 No - Cai has never lived with a cat before & therefore, would be best suited to a cat free home

 • Am I good on the lead?
-No - Cai tends to pull quite a bit on the lead, primarily because he comes from a working line and has a strong desire to run.
-He hasn’t received any loose lead training in the past, which likely contributes to his need for freedom.
-At this stage, Cai isn’t the type of dog who will walk to heel he simply wants to be off lead enjoying himself!
-The team has dedicated several weeks to loose lead training with him, and while he had shown significant improvement, before the seizures, he now quickly shifts from walking nicely without pulling (especially when treats are involved) to trying to escape his equipment in favour of running freely in our secure paddocks.
-This change in behaviour has occurred since his cluster seizures, he was much calmer on walks before and now constantly yearns for off lead runs.
-Which we are more than happy to give him.
-Ideally, Cai would thrive in a home with an extra large garden where he has ample space to run and play fetch to his heart's content.
+No - Cai tends to pull significantly on the lead, largely due to his background as a working dog with a strong urge to run.
+He hasn’t had any loose lead training in the past, which likely adds to his desire for freedom.
+Currently, Cai isn’t the type of dog that will walk to heel, he simply wants to enjoy being off lead doing what he wants!
+The team has invested several weeks in loose lead training with him.
+Although he showed notable improvement before his seizures, he quickly reverted from walking calmly to attempting to escape his equipment in favor of running freely in our secure paddocks.
+This change in behavior has emerged since his cluster seizures, he was much more relaxed on walks previously and now constantly longs for off lead runs.
+We’re more than happy to accommodate this desire.
+His behaviour may also be influenced by the current environment at the sanctuary, as he seems less satisfied with lead walks and prefers extended playtime in our paddocks, particularly enjoying a game of fetch with his favourite toy - a plastic broccoli.
+Which he cannot bring himself to part with!
+Ideally, Cai would thrive in a home with a large garden where he has plenty of space to run and play fetch to his heart's content.

 • What was the reason for my surrender?
 Cai came to us because his elderly owners were facing health issues and could no longer care for him.